leafcloudhq/documentation-rtd/docs/gardener/gardener-dns.md

 3. Navigate to **Infrastructure**.
 4. Look for **Shoot Domain** – this is your cluster's base domain, which you can use to create subdomains.

-For example, if your **Shoot Domain** is `my-cluster.project-id.gardener.leaf.cloud`, you can create subdomains under it using an Ingress resource.
+For example, if your **Shoot Domain** is `my-cluster.<project-id>.gardener.leaf.cloud`, you can create subdomains under it using an Ingress resource.

 ## Creating a New Subdomain
 You can create a new subdomain under your Gardener Shoot Domain by defining an Ingress resource.
-The following example creates an Ingress for `custom-url.my-cluster.project-id.gardener.leaf.cloud`:
+The following example creates an Ingress for `custom-url.my-cluster.<project-id>.gardener.leaf.cloud`:

 ### Example Ingress YAML
 ```yaml